aurora-is-near/AIPs/AIPs/aip-8.md

 For the B type, we did two tests:
 3. Test3 input: `[128 + 0, 128 + 1, 128 + 2, 128 + 4, 128 + 8, 128 + 16, 128 + 32, 128 + 64, 128 + 16 + 1, 255]`.
 This covers having the bigger and minor heights of subtrees as, 7 and 0, 7 and 1, 7 and 2, ..., 7 and 6.
-Also covers one three heights subtrees with 7, 4 and 1, heights.
-Finally it covers the full heights subtree as a result of 255 transactions.
+Also covers three heights subtrees with 7, 4, and 1, heights.
+Finally, it covers the full heights subtree as a result of 255 transactions.
 4. Test4 input: `[129, 131, 133, 135, 137]`.
-This covers odds number of transactions, that will result in two or more subtrees, one of max height 7 (128), other of min height 1 (1), and some in between.
+This covers odds number of transactions, that will result in two or more subtrees, one of max height 7 (128), the other of min height 1 (1), and some in between.
 This will force the worse hashchain computation from min height 1 to max height 7.

-#### Test Outputs and Deltas
+#### Tests Outputs and Deltas

 In the file /assets/api-8/benchamark-tests you can find the test outputs per branch and the deltas.
-The deltas are the differences in gas consumption after substracting the base branch outputs from the hashchain branch outputs.
+The deltas are the differences in gas consumption after subtracting the base branch outputs from the hashchain branch outputs.

 #### Statistics

 These are the statistics that we show per delta:
-Average (Ave), Median (Med), Minimum (Min), Maximum (Max), Average Absolute Deviation (AAD), Variance (Var) and Standard Deviation (SD).
+Average (Ave), Median (Med), Minimum (Min), Maximum (Max), Average Absolute Deviation (AAD), Variance (Var), and Standard Deviation (SD).

 Test1 Delta:
 Ave: 392670440812.5529